Doncaster PSB: Announcers

 A separate desk is set aside for East Coast's Doncaster station announcer and the equipment for operation train destination visual displays that are transmitted to the screens on platforms at Doncaster, Retford, Newark North Gate and Grantham.

 Closure

 Sometime in the future most of the signalling will be transferred to York Rail Operating Centre.
-This is part of Network Rail's drive to introduce 12 national control centres with digital signalling.
+This is part of Network Rail's drive to introduce twelve national control centres with digital signalling.
 York Rail Operating Centre will control all of Yorkshire, Lincolnshire, County Durham, Northumberland and the East Coast Main Line from Kings Cross to Berwick-Upon-Tweed.

 Locomotive naming

-In 2002, GB Railfreight locomotive 66703 was named "Doncaster PSB 1981–2002", not only to celebrate the 21st birthday of this important signal box, but also to show the close working relationship between GBRf and Doncaster PSB.
+In 2002, GB Railfreight locomotive 66703 was named "Doncaster PSB 1981–2002" to celebrate the 21st birthday of this important signal box and show the close working relationship between GBRf and Doncaster PSB.